Down to the Coast: Things to Do in Poole

 Diving into Poole?
 Here's what to do in this coastal town

 And remember the town’s inspiring Latin motto, which translates as: ‘According to the custom of the Town of Poole.’
 Actually, it’s not so riveting in English, is it?
 Maybe it was better in the original language.
 In any case, take heed and do as the locals do.
-Here’s Plum Guide's expert advice on what to do in Poole.
+Here at Plum Guide, we've put our expert heads together to provide you with the Poole guide to end all Poole guides, so you won't have any questions on how to make your trip a memorable one.
+So without further ado, here is our expert advice on things to do in Poole.

 We were serious when we said to do things according to the custom of… you get the point.
 Well, here’s a weird tradition to follow and admire… from afar.
 The Beating of the Bounds dates back to the 1600s, and involves the Admiral of the Port of Poole (let’s just say mayor to save time).
 So, the mayor… wait, let’s rewind, here’s where it’s about to get totally bonkers… back in the day, they used to beat up a boy and prick a girl’s hands because - well, we're not sure.
 Something to do with checking for encroachments in the area of sea designated to the Poole authority.
 Nowadays, they just ‘symbolically’ beat up kids.
 It’s pretty unusual, but will be sure to be a lasting memory for your child should you volunteer them.